 Traditional grammatical nomenclature in English is unlikely to change any time soon, if at all, regardless of how happy or unhappy some grammarians may be with certain names.
-Attempts by theorists to replace grammatical names with more "accurate" aspectual terminology, especially in light of dragging disagreements among them, are likely to fizzle out.
-Meanwhile, scholars and students of NT Greek ought not to be discouraged or intimidated by theorists who claim to have the upper hand in NT exegesis.
+As Robertson remarks, "the [tense] names cannot now be changed...."
+Thus, attempts by theorists to replace grammatical names with more "accurate" aspectual prominence terminology, especially in light of dragging disagreements among them, are likely to fizzle out.
+Meanwhile, scholars and students of NT Greek ought not to be discouraged or intimidated by theorists who pose as having the last word in NT exegesis.